 - pain in the joints or chest.

-Our staff will carry out a more in-depth assessment of your symptoms and the impact these have on your life.
-This will be carried out either online, over the phone or – where appropriate and with appropriate safeguards – face to face.
+Our staff will carry out a more in-depth assessment of your symptoms and the impact these are having on your life.
+This will usually be carried out over the telephone or occasionally online.

-Your case will then be considered by a team of healthcare professionals to agree an appropriate course of action.
-Depending on your symptoms, this may involve supporting self-management of your condition or signposting you for more specialist advice or treatment.
+Your symptoms and difficulties will then be considered by a team of healthcare professionals who will recommend an appropriate course of action for you.
+We will take a holistic approach which will involve supporting you to self-manage your condition or we may signpost you to other services for specialist advice or treatment.

-COVID-19 is a new illness and while the service is aware of new developments due to research around the world, we are not able to offer these new investigations or treatments until they are advised by the National Institute for Health and Care Research and NHS England.
+Recovery takes time and there is still a lot unknown about the mechanisms of infection and recovery.
+While the service is aware of new developments due to research around the world, we are not able to offer these new investigations or treatments until they are advised by the National Institute for Health and Care Research and NHS England.